FutureSharks/rpi-security/README.md

 Your WiFi adapter must support monitor mode.
 The Raspberry Pi built-in wireless LAN adapters do **not** currently support monitor mode by default.
 Currently the only way to get monitor mode working for the built-in WiFi adapters is to use [nexmon](https://github.com/seemoo-lab/nexmon) and this is not simple.

-The easiest way to get a monitor mode WiFi adapter is to just buy a RT5370 based adapter.
-They are cheap at about €6 and easy to find.
+The easiest way to get a monitor mode WiFi adapter is to just buy a USB adapter that supports it.
+Currently the best options are:

+- RT5370: very cheap, easy to find but only supports 2.4Ghz
+- RT3572: more expensive, hard to find but supports both 2.4Ghz and 5Ghz

+Most modern phones and routers use 5Ghz now so results could be unreliable if your adapter only supports 2.4Ghz.

 The interface used to connect to your WiFi network must be the same interface that supports monitor mode.
 And this must be the same WiFi network that the mobile phones connect to.
 This is because there is a packet capture running to listen for mobile phone ARP replies and Wi-Fi probe requests.